bianan/decentralized-ai.net/README.md

 - Communication-Efficient Learning of Deep Networks from Decentralized Data
 2017 AISTATS.
 McMahan, Brendan and Moore, Eider and Ramage, Daniel and Hampson, Seth and y Arcas, Blaise Aguera

+## Mobile AI

+This is one emerging setting where one wants to learn an intelligent model for mobile devices, such as mobile phones, tablets etc.

 ## Gossip Algorithm

 - Randomized gossip algorithms